 Your pets love water but do you hesitate before letting them swim with you?
 Do you wonder whether if there are consequences for the quality of your water or effects of chemical products on your pet?
-Don’t worry, here are the responses to all your questions.
+Don’t worry, here are the answers to all of your questions.

-First of all, its important to remember that just like for your children, you must remain attentive whilst your animal is inside your pool.
+First of all, its important to remember that just like for your children, you must remain attentive while your animal is inside your pool.

 IS SWIMMING GOOD FOR OUR PETS ?